 NST: Non-Shivering Thermogenesis.
 This is the technical description of the time just before male cold water swimmer’s testicles become safely ensconced within their bodies.

-Nude: Ned Denison’s scary predilection for swimming without togs on club swims.
-Never mentioned in his IMSHOF induction.
+Nude: Ned Denison’s scary predilection for swimming without a swimsuit is never mentioned in his IMSHOF induction.

 Ocean: Home.
 See Water.
 Also sea water.
 Free.